 Providing journalists and other researchers with an easy way of subscribing to a feed of data records that may be of interest.
 To effectively track topics, people, organisations and places of interest, datawi.re helped its users create semantic, structured watch-lists.

 It turns out the Datawi.re didn't really live up to our expectations, and a model of consuming many data was too broad for the journalism use cases we wanted to solve.
-So to break down the problem both @pudo and I ran data stringers workshops at Mozfest and Hacks/Hackers.
+I ran data stringers workshops at Mozfest and Hacks/Hackers.
 One of the lovely outcomes of this was that Basile Simon created a real live Datastringer.

 A hackday project inspired by github, Storypull is a prototype for pull requests on news stories.
 Allowing specialists like those with local knowledge or domain knowledge to actively collaborate with journalists and contribute to living stories.